0xSero/partisia-docs/docs/dictionary.md

 ### Shards
 The feature that allows PBC to be scalable. read more [here](shards.md)

-### t<n/3 advantages
-It is possible to do secure multiparty computations with an extremely high degree of safety, when malicious parties in a group compose less than one third of the group.

 ### Token Bridges
 The feature that allows you to deposit and withdraw BYOC.